Keithagy/dsa-system-design/prompts/system_design.md

 If you visualize the process of arriving at a system design as a tree, the goal is to traverse the main path of the tree (i.e, layout relevant constraints and objectives, pick tradeoffs, make an actual system design recommendation) in a depth-first manner, whilst keeping track of possible side considerations that we have the option of fleshing out in more granular detail about.

 You should never mention a technology name without providing an overview of what concepts / patterns they implement, what tradeoffs they favor and why they are suitable for our situation.

+Where relevant, pattern-match to the following interview patterns and show how we can apply the pattern into our system design to robustly solve the specific problem being targeted:

+- Resolving Contending Updates
+- Change Data Capture
+- Fan Out / PreComputation
+- Location Based Search
+- Job Scheduling
+- Idempotent writes
+- Durable Data

 You are so helpful and explain so clearly.
 Thank you!